 Pearls can be grown in two ways: point- on, in which a grain of sand enters the shell and to protect itself, surrounds the body with layers of nacre, forming the pearl.
-Or cultivated, where a foreign body, which can be a part of another mollusc is injected into the oyster and then the mollusc takes care of cobing it with several layers of nacre, until it forms the pearl.
+Or cultivated, where a foreign body, which can be a part of another mollusk is injected into the oyster and then the mollusk takes care of combing it with several layers of nacre until it forms the pearl.

-In China pearl powder is used in the cure of various diseases.
-In India it is used as modern therapy for its revitalizing and aphrodisiac properties.
+In China, pearl powder is used in the cure of various diseases.
+In India, it is used as a modern therapy for its revitalizing and aphrodisiac properties.
 Among the Greeks the symbology is completely distinct, the pearl is considered the symbol of love and marriage.